algosup/2024-2025-project-1-fpga-team-7/documents/Technical_specifications/Technical_specifications.md

 ##### VGA related modules
 - **VGA_Sync_Pulses.v**
   Generates the horizontal and vertical synchronization signals for the VGA output.

 - **VGA_Sync_Porch.v**
   Change a bit the pulses of the previous module to take the VGA porches into account.

 - **Sync_To_Count.v**
   Generates 2 counters, one for the columns, and another for the rows, synchronized with both pulses, to keep track of wich pixel is going to be written on the VGA output.

 ##### Switch related modules
 - **Debounce_Filter.v**
   Module which takes the switch signal and output a 'debounced' signal of the switch.
 Basically, it allows the output signal to fit the input signal aafter validating its stability over time.
-- **Spam_Signal.v**
-  It reads a signal, and if it remains HIGH for too long time, this module generates a square wave that can be used as a second input.
-  Useful for allowing an action to loop if a button is held down for a long time.

 ##### Seven segments display related module
 - **Seven_Segments_Display.v**